isomerpages/mindef-dtcareers/pages/Challenge of Wits.md

 	<div class="col-4 self-center">
 	<p class="cta-text mt-sm-12">
-		Navigation is a crucial element for success in the battleﬁeld, especially with unmanned systems.
-Fancy yourself an expert in mapping coordinates?
-Showcase your brilliance in this challenge.
+Virtual reality adds a whole slew of possibilities for immersive mission scenarios in training.
+Can you make defence tech solutions a reality with some mathematical computations?
+Showcase your brilliance in this challenge

 		<br><br>